Burba Mohan Tripura

-In 2022, he left BJP and joined Tipra Motha Party.
+In 2022, he left the BJP and joined the Tipra Motha Party.

 Political career

 Tripura was a member of the Tribal Advisory Committee of Tribal Welfare Department, Government of Tripura from 2019 to 2022.
 He also served as a member of the Committee on Welfare of Scheduled Tribes from 2021 to 2022.

 Death

 Burba Mohan Tripura died on May 10, 2025, following a brief battle with blood cancer.
 He was undergoing treatment at the G.B.P Hospital.